TNPSC GROUP 1 EXAM

 Environmental Pollution and Management: Air, Water, Soil, Thermal and Noise pollution and control strategies – Solid and Hazardous waste management – Environmental Impact Assessment (EIA): Steps in EIA process – Environmental Clearance – Environmental Auditing.

-Consequences of climate change and mitigation measures – Clean and Green Energy – Environmental Sustainability.
-Environmental Laws, Policies & Treaties in India and Global scenario – Natural calamities and Disaster Management – Environmental Health and Sanitation.
+Environmental Laws, Policies & Treaties in India and Global scenario – Natural calamities, Manmade Disasters – Disaster Management and National Disaster Management Authority – Sendai framework for Disaster Risk Reduction – Environmental Health and Sanitation.

 Current Affairs